 Compounds in blue chamomile essential oil may help relieve muscle cramps or alleviate joint pain.
 A few drops of essential oil mixed with two tablespoons of sweet almond oil can be massaged into painful areas to relieve tension and help release painful cramps.

 If you think stress only causes anxious thoughts, think again – but try not to get too stressed out about it.
 Stress can cause myriad health problems including digestive issues including irritable bowel syndrome and diarrhea.
 Because blue chamomile essential oil calms the brain, it also prevents stress signals to be sent from the brain to the digestive tract via the vagus nerve, which can lead to digestive issues.15

 Blue chamomile essential oil is gentle enough to be applied topically, so it can be used as a compress or applied directly to the skin.

-It can also be used as aromatherapy and added to a diffuser or inhaled directly from the bottle or through the steam of a warm, relaxing bath.
+It can also be used as aromatherapy and added to a diffuser or breathed directly from the bottle or through the steam of a warm, relaxing bath.

 Applying a few drops of blue chamomile to the soles of the feet can help support feelings of calm and relaxation.